Morgan Frost: Professional

+Philadelphia Flyers (2019–2025)

-Heading into the 2017 NHL Entry Draft, the NHL Central Scouting Bureau ranked Frost the 31st-highest prospect out of all North American skaters.
+Heading into the 2017 NHL entry draft, the NHL Central Scouting Bureau ranked Frost the 31st-highest prospect out of all North American skaters.
 Prior to the draft, the Flyers traded forward Brayden Schenn to the St. Louis Blues in exchange for the 27th overall draft pick, a selection which they used on Frost.
 Speaking about the decision, then-general manager Ron Hextall said, "There are very few guys where our whole staff likes the guy, and our whole staff liked this guy.
 He's an extremely intelligent player and reads the ice well.
 Good two-way player who showed up good in the testing."
 Frost signed a three-year, entry-level contract with the Flyers on August 3, 2017.

 After a groin injury limited Frost's performance during the Flyers' training camp, he was assigned to the Lehigh Valley Phantoms, Philadelphia's American Hockey League (AHL) affiliate, to begin the 2019–20 season.
 Through his first 16 games there, Frost put up five goals and seven assists.
 The Flyers, meanwhile, entered a slump that forced coach Alain Vigneault to alter his offensive lines, and Frost was called up to the NHL on November 18, 2019, to centre a line with Travis Konecny and Claude Giroux.
 Frost made his NHL debut the next day, picking up his first career goal in a 5–2 loss against the Florida Panthers.
 After only two games, however, Frost entered a 16-game drought during which his only points were four assists, and he was sent back to Lehigh on December 29 to clear room on the roster for Michael Raffl, who was coming off of the injured list.
 Shortly afterwards, Frost received an invitation to the 2020 AHL All-Star Classic as the only representative for the Phantoms.
 Frost played a total of 41 games with the Phantoms, recording 13 goals and 29 points in the process, before the AHL season was suspended and ultimately cancelled due to the COVID-19 pandemic.
 Although Frost travelled with the Flyers to Toronto for the 2020 Stanley Cup playoffs, he did not appear in a game.